An Introduction to Problem-Solving using Search Algorithms for Beginners

 • The A* search is based on heuristics and cost.
 It may not produce the shortest path.

-• The usage of memory is more as it keeps all the nodes in the memory.
+• Memory usage is more as it keeps all the nodes in the memory.

 Now, let’s compare uninformed and informed search strategies.

-Uninformed search is also known as blind search whereas informed search is also called heuristics search.
-Uniformed search does not require much information.
-Informed search requires domain-specific details.
-Compared to uninformed search, informed search strategies are more efficient and the time complexity of uninformed search strategies is more.
+Uninformed search is also known as blind search, whereas informed search is also called heuristics search.
+Uniformed search does not require much information, whereas informed search requires domain-specific details.
+Compared to uninformed search, informed search strategies are more efficient, and the time complexity of uninformed search strategies is greater.
 Informed search handles the problem better than blind search.

 The media shown in this article are not owned by Analytics Vidhya and are used at the Author’s discretion.